-Now that we’ve established what cannabis terpenes are and how they affect your weed high, let’s break down some of the most important terpenes out there, their impact on the effect of cannabis, and some specific strains you can grow to benefit from the medical effects of terpenes that appeal to you the most.
+Now that we’ve established what cannabis terpenes are and how they affect your weed high, let’s break down some of the most important terpenes out there, their impact on the effect of cannabis, and some specific terpene-rich strains you can grow to benefit from the medical effects of terpenes that appeal to you the most.

-Myrcene – Earthy And Musky
+Myrcene – Earthy and Musky

 Myrcene is one of the most widespread marijuana terpenes, and it is equally common in both Sativa and Indica strains.
 If a strain smells earthy, musky, and incense-like, there’s probably a high percentage of myrcene in it.
 This terpene is loved by cannabis enthusiasts worldwide because when interacting with cannabinoids, myrcene acts as an amplifier for THC.
 In what way, you may ask?
 The thing is, myrcene affects the permeability of cell membranes; it allows more THC to reach brain cells, which increases their rate of absorption.
 Myrcene is actually why mangos are used to prolong and intensify the weed high, because this tropical fruit has astonishing quantities of myrcene in it, and high doses of myrcene have a relaxing, sedative, and almost narcotic effect.

-Limonene – Fresh And Lemony
+Limonene – Fresh and Lemony

 It’s pretty obvious from its name that limonene has an intense citrus aroma and sweet taste.
 This terpene not only boosts energy but also kills pathogens in the human body.
 Interestingly, the molecular structure of limonene helps it quickly penetrate cell barriers and enhance the action of THC.
 Limonene is found in large quantities in lemony strains such as Lemon Haze or those of the Diesel family.

-Limonene-Rich Strain: Lemon Kush By Female Seeds
+Limonene-Rich Strain: CBD Lemon Auto by Herbies Seeds

-Caryophyllene – Sweet And Woody
+Caryophyllene – Sweet and Woody

 Caryophyllene is one of the most well-known and well-researched terpenes that’s present in weed.
 It has a sweet aroma of clove with notes of wood.
 Aside from cannabis, this terpene is also found in black pepper, clove, oregano, and green vegetables.
 In 2008, it was proven that caryophyllene binds to CB2 receptors in the human body.
 This discovery is extremely important because it makes caryophyllene the only known terpenoid that directly activates the human cannabinoid system.
 Caryophyllene has powerful therapeutic properties and is definitely one of the “medical terpenes”.
 It’s recommended for the treatment of inflammation, bodily pains, muscle tension, and symptoms of autoimmune disorders.

-Terpinolene – Herbal And Flowery
+Terpinolene – Herbal and Flowery

 Terpinolene has an aroma of flowers and herbs, with an easy-to-distinguish pine tree note.
 Aside from cannabis, it’s found in nutmeg, tea tree, apples, lilac, and more.
 It’s believed to be an active antioxidant as well as an antibacterial and antifungal agent.
 It is also a good sedative.
 As for its entourage effect when consumed with marijuana, it helps to enhance the relaxation that occurs after its use.

-Terpinolene-Rich Strain: Jack Herer By Green House Seeds
+Terpinolene-Rich Strain: Jack Herer by Green House Seeds

 Jack Herer is, without a doubt, an all-time classic strain that practically needs no introduction.
 One of its signature traits is its tart woody flavor reminiscent of pine tree.
 This, of course, comes from the terpinolene in Jack Herer’s resin.
 However, the terpene’s involvement in the strain’s effects doesn’t just end there.
 Thanks to high amounts of terpinolene fueled up by 21% THC, Jack Herer provides a well-balanced high that will leave your body relaxed and your mind stimulated.

-Pinene – Piney And Herbal
+Pinene – Piney and Herbal

 Pinene, the terpene majorly associated with the piney smell of marijuana buds, can also be found in pine needles and a variety of herbs such as basil, parsley, rosemary, and dill.
 Traditionally, herbalists have been using it to treat physical pains, ulcers, and anxiety.
 If you’re a fan of relaxing forest hikes, you might want to look for cannabis strains that contain decent amounts of pinene.

-Humulene – Earthy And Woody
+Humulene – Earthy and Woody

 Humulene gives cannabis a pronounced smell of wood and earth which, when combined, reminds many people of hops.
 Actually, this plant is where humulene is found in its biggest quantities.
 Besides hops and cannabis, the terpene is also present in various spices such as coriander and cloves which, thanks to their humulene content, have often been used as a remedy for inflammation.

-Ocimene – Fruity And Herbal
+Ocimene – Fruity and Herbal

 Ocimene is one of the sweetest terpenes out there.
 It has an almost sugary aroma with herbal and woody notes.
 It is widely found within many plants and flowers, and is one of the most common fruit terpenes that’s found in mangos, kumquats, mint, orchids, parsley, and basil.
 It’s believed that ocimene’s value lies in its antiviral, antifungal, antiseptic, decongestant, and antibiotic properties, putting it in the group of medical terpenes.
 One thing to consider if you want to benefit from ocimene in your weed is that it’s quite a delicate terpene and evaporates at only 100ºC.
 To save it, you therefore need to dry and cure your buds carefully.

-Linalool – Delicate And Floral
+Linalool – Delicate and Floral

 Linalool is a terpene that gives marijuana its delicate floral scent and is also found in lavender.
 Herbalists have traditionally used it to treat anxiety, depression, insomnia, pain, and inflammation.
 You know how many people keep bouquets of lavender in their bedrooms, and some even put it under their pillow?
 That’s because the linalool in lavender helps them calm down and fall asleep.
 The same goes for linalool-heavy cannabis strains that are known for their relaxing and stress-relieving properties.

-Linalool-Rich Strain: Sugar Candy By Delicious Seeds
+Linalool-Rich Strain: Sugar Candy by Delicious Seeds

 If you’re as fond of the lavender scent as we are, take a look at Sugar Candy by Delicious Seeds.
 It combines notes of Lavandula freshly picked from the fields of Provence, with a refreshing hint of exotic mango fruits.
 Big quantities of linalool make this strain perfect for winding down after a long day of work, either alone or in a cozy group of close friends.

-Eucalyptol – Fresh And Minty
+Eucalyptol – Fresh and Minty

 Have you ever noticed how fresh and pungent the scent of eucalyptus is?
 That’s because the percentage of eucalyptol, the main terpene of this plant, can reach up to 90% in eucalyptus oil.
 It is also found in many plants, including basil, rosemary, sage, and of course, cannabis.
 It has a minty smell and is believed to have strong soothing properties.

-Eucalyptol-Rich Strain: Gelato By Blimburn Seeds
+Eucalyptol-Rich Strain: Gelato by Blimburn Seeds

 Gelato, as a family of strains, usually already tastes refreshing.
 However, Blimburn Seeds’ version of the Gelato cannabis variety takes it to a whole new level with extra production of eucalyptol.
 If among all of the sorts of Gelato you always pick mint, you’re going to love this strain, which oozes fresh menthol and eucalyptus notes.

-Camphene – Pungent And Herbal
+Camphene – Pungent and Herbal

 Many cannabis strains, even on our website, are described as pungent.
 In many cases, the reason for that pungency is the high rates of camphene in the chemical composition of strains.
 Camphene is a terpene with a pungent odor, which can often be found in small quantities in many widely used oils such as cypress oil, camphor oil, and citronella oil, among others.
 The predominant fragrance of camphene is spruce needles and moist soil.
 It is considered useful in bacterial and fungal infections.

-Camphene-Rich Strain: Auto Orange Bud By Dutch Passion
+Camphene-Rich Strain: Auto Orange Bud by Dutch Passion

 When we say that Auto Orange Bud is pungent, we mean it!
 The aroma of this cannabis strain is so strong, it pierces through the bud and brings your senses back to life.
 This trait is provided by camphene and complemented by delicious notes of orange and lime.
 As for the effects, you can expect a typical Sativa high that’s as uplifting as it is euphoric.

-How To Use Terpenes To Get The Most Out Of Them?
+How to Use Terpenes to Get the Most Out of Them?